NextJump/nextjump.github.io/_posts/culture/2015-04-15-nxj-giving-back.md

 We love that Next Jumpers are so passionate about giving back to the communities in which they live and work.
 It's something that we look for when we hire, and something deeply engrained in the company's mission and ethos.

-Charlie asked Next Jumpers across the company about the causes toward which they'd like to see our resources and efforts go.
+Charlie asked Next Jumpers across the company about one cause toward which they'd like to see our resources and efforts go, if they could only pick one.
 As you can see, many Next Jumpers have a passion for furthering education, and that's been a major focus of recent efforts.
+(To state the obvious, it's not by any means saying that other causes aren't worthy of time and resources.)

 <div align="center"><b>What Next Jumpers Want to Our Resources to Support</b></div>